udacity/cloud-developer/RestAPI_Server/README.md

 ![](./tutorial/L4-1.png)
 * Click ‘Create Database’
 ![](./tutorial/L4-2.png)
-  - Select PostGres SQL and check the radio button “Only enable options eligible for RDS Free Usage Tier”
+  - Select PostGres SQL
+  - Check the radio button “Only enable options eligible for RDS Free Usage Tier”
+  - Click next
   ![](./tutorial/L4-3a.png)
-  - Click next
 * Database Details:
   - Keep the Instance Specifications at their default settings.
 Be sure that your DB instance class is ‘db.t2.micro’
   ![](./tutorial/L4-4a.png)